 Chemical dipstick test

 The dipstick test uses a chemical strip that is submerged in the sample that changes color when exposed to different substances.
-A dipstick test may be used to check various aspects of the urine sample including:
+This test may be used to check various aspects of the urine sample including:

 - Acidity (pH): This is the acid-base or pH level of your urine, which is measured on a scale of 1-14 with 1 being the most acidic and 14 being the most basic.

-- Bilirubin: Bilirubin is a substance produced when the body breaks down red blood cells.
+- Bilirubin This is a substance produced when the body breaks down red blood cells.
 It is not normally found in the urine.

 - Concentration/specific gravity: This measures the concentration of particles in your urine and can be related to fluid levels in the body.

-- Glucose: Glucose is a type of sugar that is used to provide energy to cells.
+- Glucose This is a type of sugar that is used to provide energy to cells.

 - Enzymes: A dipstick test may check for the presence of an enzyme called leukocyte esterase that is found in white blood cells.

-- Ketones: Ketones develop when the body uses fat instead of glucose for energy production.
+- Ketones: These develop when the body uses fat instead of glucose for energy production.

-- Nitrites: Nitrites are a type of chemical produced when bacteria are present in the urinary system.
+- Nitrites: These are a type of chemical produced when bacteria are present in the urinary system.

-- Protein: Proteins are molecules that help the body carry out vital functions.
+- Protein: These molecules help the body carry out vital functions.
 Proteins are usually found in the blood and only in small amounts in the urine.